jamesz02/jamesz02/README.md

-this is entire arduino project include esp32 esp8266 and arduino
+this is my entire arduino project include esp32 esp8266 and arduino